The Emma Lazarus Institute — Est. 2023

 Partnership Tiers

-The Na'eh Framework is available for institutional licensing across three engagement levels.
+The Abraham Accords Framework is available for institutional licensing across three engagement levels.

 $3K